| | |

 • Soy Milk ⟶ You can sub another plant-based milk, but I prefer soy milk since it’s most similar to regular dairy milk.

 • Coconut Oil and/or Vegan Butter⟶ Use refined coconut oil* for the buttery mouthfeel without the coconut flavor.
-You can use either coconut oil or vegan butter in the bread, but I highly recommend using coconut oil in the cookie crust for the crunchiest result.
+You can use either coconut oil or vegan butter in the bread, but I recommend using coconut oil in the cookie crust for the crunchiest result.
 Vegan butter has more moisture than coconut oil so results in a slightly softer cookie top.

-How to Make Melon Pan
+How to Make Vegan Melon Pan

 Here’s a brief overview of each step for making melon pan.
 For detailed steps see the recipe card below.